RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 This is because the `<site>_extract_data.mjs` file is loaded dynamically.
 Any module loaded dynamically by a content script has to be specified in this section

-### Add some lines under "host_permissions"

-This is only required for Chrome and Firefox.
-Safari has a slightly different security model.
-This is required in order to be able to get the URL for a tab on a supported page.
-More info at: https://developer.chrome.com/docs/extensions/develop/concepts/declare-permissions and https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/host_permissions

-This list is kept in alphabetically order (by domain name).